Philadelphia's First Black TV Reporter Trudy Haynes Passes Away At Age 95

 She was 95 years old.

-Janelle Burrell says over the last few years she’s gotten to “know and love” Miss Trudy.
-She recently spoke to her and Haynes told her they still needed to get together for a drink to celebrate her birthday.MORE NEWS: New Jersey Primary Election: Here's Where To Vote, View Live Results
+Janelle Burrell says over the last few years she’s gotten to “know and love” Ms. Trudy.
+She recently spoke to her and Haynes told her they still needed to get together for a drink to celebrate her birthday.MORE NEWS: Philadelphia Rolls Out Red Carpet For Adam Sandler On Eve Of Netflix Movie 'Hustle' Release

 CBS3 is partnered with the Philadelphia Association of Black Journalists to award the annual Trudy Haynes Scholarship to a college student pursuing a career in journalism or communications.